mbachmann/java-development-environment-installation/readme/windows.md

 ### 6. Verify the Console Switch

-Open a new _cmder terminal_ and verify the _command switch_.
+Open a new _Cmder terminal_ and verify the _command switch_.
 You must use a new terminal since this terminal did not read the new configuration.

 Enter the commands: